How to set up your WiFi

 How can I get wifi at home without a router?

-To create a wifi network without a broadband connection or router, you'll need to share a device's mobile data.
-You can do this with your phone by creating a wifi hotspot.
-You can also buy portable wifi hotspots/routes that allow you to share a 3G or 4G signal in a small area.
+To create a wifi network without a broadband connection or router, you'll need to share a device's mobile data, to which you can tether other devicest.
+You can get 4G/5G home broadband packages but these still come with a router.
+You also buy portable wifi units (also known as Mifi units) that allow you to create a 4G hotspot in a small area.

 How do I see who is using my wifi?